CleANN: Efficient Full Dynamism in Graph-based Approximate Nearest Neighbor Search: Dynamic Concurrent Data Structure Cleaning

-\myparagraph{\algoname{Insert}} The concurrency control in $\algoname{Insert}$ queries is mostly the same as for \algoname{Search} except for two key differences.
-First, on Line~\ref{line:id_allocation} of \algoname{RobustInsert} (\autoref{algorithm:robust_insert}), where when a graph node is chosen to represent the data point, the exclusive lock for the set of replaceable nodes is held.
-Together with the locking that happens in \algoname{MarkReplaceable}, this ensures that data point additions and deletions are serialized.
-Second, when the adjacency lists of the new node and its neighbors are updated (Lines~\ref{line:robust_insert_prunes}--\ref{line:robust_insert_reverse_edges} of~\autoref{algorithm:robust_insert}), the corresponding exclusive locks of the adjacency lists are held.
+\myparagraph{\algoname{Insert}} The concurrency control in $\algoname{Insert}$ queries is mostly the same as for \algoname{Search}, except for two key differences.
+First, in \algoname{RobustInsertData} (\Cref{algorithm:cleann_insert_data}) where a graph node is chosen to represent the data point, the node must have replaceable status ($H(w)=-2$).
+Second, when the adjacency lists of the new node and its neighbors are updated (Lines~\ref{line:robust_insert_prunes}--\ref{line:robust_insert_reverse_edges} of~\Cref{algorithm:robust_insert}), the corresponding exclusive locks of the adjacency lists are held.